llvm/llvm-foundation-www/content/docs/relicensing_long_tail.md

 bookToc: true
 ---

-# LLVM Relicensing: Long tail of individuals and corporations without an agreement yet
+# Long tail of individuals and corporations without a relicensing agreement yet

 The LLVM relicensing effort is currently at the stage where we collect agreements from individuals and corporations owning the copyright of